gj-loitp/basic-android-launcher/README.md

 # How to run

-- Open project and run in emulator or connect android phone to run on it.
+Open project and run in emulator or connect android phone to run on it.

+# Screenshots

+Screenshots are provided in screenshots folder of project.

 # Why